natebarksdale/natebarksdale.github.io/src/content/blog/2008-07-16-sandbag-challenge.md

 ---

-[Read more at templeton.org]esearchers at the University of Manitoba conducted [an experiment](https://www.google.com/search?q=%22an%20experiment%22%20apegm.mb.ca) (PDF) in which they asked two groups—one made up of professional engineers, the other of volunteers given standard instructions—to construct a dike using standard sandbags.
+Researchers at the University of Manitoba conducted [an experiment](https://www.google.com/search?q=%22an%20experiment%22%20apegm.mb.ca) (PDF) in which they asked two groups—one made up of professional engineers, the other of volunteers given standard instructions—to construct a dike using standard sandbags.
 The professionals were able to create a sandbag dike 12 feet tall that proved quite effective.
 But the 6-foot-tall dike prepared by the unsupervised volunteers failed when the water reached its peak level.

 ---